-- Program the Oklahoma State University Center for Health Sciences Department of Public Safety phone number into your cell phone. - Report any suspicious activity to the Oklahoma State University Center for Health Sciences Department of Public Safety immediately. - Never take personal safety for granted.
+- Program the OSU-CHS Department of Public Safety phone number into your cell phone. - Immediately report any suspicious activity to the OSU-CHS Department of Public Safety. - Never take personal safety for granted.
 Always be aware of your surroundings. - Try to avoid walking alone at night.
-Request an escort from the Oklahoma State University Center for Health Sciences Department of Public Safety by calling 918-625-8592. - Limit your alcohol consumption and leave social functions that get too loud or too crowded, or that have too many people drinking excessively.
-Remember to call the Oklahoma State University Center for Health Sciences Department of Public Safety or the Tulsa Police Department for help at the first sign of trouble. - Use lighted walkways and thoroughfares, even if it means going out of your way. - Carry only small amounts of cash and keep purses, backpacks and money belts close to the body. - Do not struggle if someone attempts to take your property. - Never leave valuables (wallets, purses, books, calculators, laptops, etc.) unattended. - Carry your keys at all times and do not lend them to anyone. - Lock up bicycles and motorcycles.
+Request an escort from the OSU-CHS Department of Public Safety by calling 918-625-8592 (CHS Tulsa Campus) or 918-453-3572 (Tahlequah Campus). - Limit your alcohol consumption and leave social functions that get too loud or too crowded or that have too many people drinking excessively.
+Call the OSU-CHS Department of Public Safety or the Tulsa (or Tahlequah) Police Department for help at the first sign of trouble. - Use lighted walkways and thoroughfares, even if it means going out of your way. - Carry only small amounts of cash and keep purses, backpacks and money belts close to your body. - Do not struggle if someone attempts to take your property. - Never leave valuables (wallets, purses, books, calculators, laptops, etc.) unattended. - Carry your keys at all times and do not lend them to anyone. - Lock up bicycles and motorcycles.
 Lock doors and close windows when leaving your car. - Remember to lock the doors at your residence.
-Be certain that your door is locked to your residence when you go to sleep, and keep windows closed and locked when you are not at home. - Do not leave valuables in your car, especially if they can be easily noticed. - Engrave serial numbers or owner's recognized numbers, such as a driver's license number, on items of value. - Inventory your personal property and insure it appropriately with personal insurance coverage. - At home, in an apartment building, or in a residence hall: - Keep your room door locked when you are sleeping. - Never let unauthorized persons come into your room, enter residence halls, or enter apartment security doors.
+Be certain that your residence door is locked when you go to sleep and keep windows closed and locked when you are not at home. - Do not leave valuables in your car, especially if they can be easily noticed. - Engrave serial numbers or owner's recognized numbers, such as a driver's license number, on items of value. - Inventory your personal property and insure it appropriately with personal insurance coverage.

+At home, in an apartment building, or in a residence hall:

+- Keep your room door locked when you are sleeping. - Never let unauthorized persons come into your room, enter residence halls, or enter apartment security doors.
 Always ask to see proper identification. - Never prop open inside or outside doors. - Do not hide keys outside your room or apartment.
 Do not put your name or address on your key rings. - Avoid working or studying alone in a campus building. - Never dress in front of a window.
 Close blinds or curtains after dark. - If you are awakened by an intruder inside your room, do not attempt to apprehend the intruder.
-Try to get an accurate description of the intruder and call the police. - Any suspicious activity should be reported to the Oklahoma State University Center for Health Sciences Department of Public Safety immediately.
+Try to get an accurate description of the intruder and call the police. - Any suspicious activity should be reported to the OSU-CHS Department of Public Safety immediately.